 Roast butternut squash for 30 to 40 minutes, stirring half-way through, or until squash is golden-brown and cooked through.
 Once the butternut squash has finished roasting, set it aside to cool to room temperature.

-While squash is roasting, shave all of the the brussel sprouts - Hold the brussel sprouts by the stem on a cutting board, and use a sharp knife to carefully chop (or shave) them into thin slices.
+While squash is roasting, shave all of the the Brussels sprouts - Hold the Brussels sprouts by the stem on a cutting board, and use a sharp knife to carefully chop (or shave) them into thin slices.
 Discard the hard stems.

-Add the shaved brussel sprouts to a large serving bowl, along with the butternur squash, apple, pomegarante seeds, feta cheese, and pumpkin seeds.
+Add the shaved Brussels sprouts to a large serving bowl, along with the butternut squash, apple, pomegranate seeds, feta cheese, and pumpkin seeds.
 Toss in desired amount of dressing until everything is well coated.
 Taste for flavor and add sea salt to taste.

 Serve alongside your favorite entree.